The Word Diet Is Taken From the Greek Word “Diaita” Which Means…Way Of Life!

 A raw vegan diet is not just a diet to lose weight, but it is a diet for a long and healthy life.
 It’s a way of eating that’s in harmony with the planet and in harmony with our own metabolisms.
 Raw veganism means eating unprocessed, uncooked, organic whole foods.

-Most raw foodies do not eat 100% raw.
+Most raw foodies do not eat a 100% raw food diet.
 Most eat what is called a High Raw Diet, which means that they will eat some cooked foods like soups, teas, and steamed vegetables, but their diet consists mainly of uncooked fruits, vegetables, seaweeds, nuts, seeds, and legumes.

 A raw vegan diet offers many health benefits, but people considering a vegan diet often overlook some of the consequences that can affect their ability to have a successful transition.
 When you know what to expect, you can form a plan and increase your chances of a successful transition.

 The first change is the lack of animal products in a vegan diet.
 If you eat a large amount of meat or dairy products now, this will be a big change for you.
 You need to start looking for some alternative products that you can enjoy just as much.
 There are meat and dairy alternatives made from soy, nuts, hemp, rice, and other grains that deliver great taste and have high nutritional value.